Size ranking: 41st

 Fornax contains no stars brighter than fourth magnitude and none of them is named.

-Fornax was portrayed under the name Apparatus Chemicus in the Uranographia of Johann Bode (1801).
+Fornax was portrayed under the name Apparatus Chemicus on Chart XVII of Johann Bode’s Uranographia (1801).
 Bode depicted it as Antoine Lavoisier’s experiment to decompose water into hydrogen and oxygen.
 To see Lacaille’s much simpler original, click here.

 In the Chinese constellation system, a triangle of faint stars in Fornax formed Tianyu, grain piled in ricks in the fields.
 The grain ricks were part of the overall harvest scene in this part of the sky that also included Fuzhi, the reaping sickle, in adjoining Sculptor, and granaries to the north in Cetus.